rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

     @Query private var configurations: [SynchronizeConfiguration]
 ```

 There are two database operations used, insert and delete.
 Updates of data is by selecting the record and update, SwiftData takes care of updating the database and informes the views to update.
-To use SwiftData there is an import of SwiftData Library.
 The datastructure in RsyncUI is a struct, but SwiftData requiere `@Model final class`, that is the structs holding the datamodels are modified to class:

 ```bash
 import Foundation